• Skip to primary navigation

 So here we go!
 This amazing list is FILLED with outdoor activities that you can set up in no time, that are super fun for your child (and maybe you, too) and that are unique, not obvious.

-Be sure to check out my indoor no prep activities for toddlers and indoor no prep activities for kids too, for when you go back inside.
+Be sure to check out how to tire out a 2 year old indoors and indoor no prep activities for kids too, for when you go back inside.

 This post contains affiliate links.